Feeding questions – dogs & cats

 You should never feed your pet cooked or smoked bones.

 While feeding bones to our pets may seem like a simple task but there are some issues that all pet owners should be aware of.
 It’s important to remember that not all bones are created equal!
 Smoked or cooked bones, which are readily available at most pet stores, are at risk for splintering and flaking.
-Splintering of bone can be lethal as it can perforate the digestive tract.
+The splintering of bone can be lethal as it can perforate the digestive tract.
 The cooking or smoking process removes the moisture from the bone, making it harder and more brittle.
 This can also lead to intestinal impaction and tooth breakage.

 NEVER FEED YOUR PET COOKED BONES!
 Anything else carrying the name “bone” by virtue of its shape is generally not to be served – chances are it is either made of grain (which adult dogs and all cats should avoid), or chemically treated hides or synthetics (which should never be eaten).